 Teenagers mostly spend so much time doing homework and on screens that they don’t get outside nearly enough.
 Nature deficit disorder is an expression coined by Richard Lou in his 2005 book Last Child in the Woods.
 It refers to the truth that human beings, especially children, are spending not as much time outdoors, resulting in a wide collection of behavioral and mental health problems, including depression.

-As well as depression in school, high school and college students bear from nervousness.
+As well as sign of depression in teens of school, high school, and college bear from nervousness.
 Nervousness disorders are one of the most common mental health problems on college campuses, according to the Anxiety and Depression Association of America (ADAA).
-Here are some new statistics from the ADAA:
+Here are some new teen depression statistics from the ADAA:

 - 30 percent of college students report that stress harmful impacts their academic performance